Subaru-PFS/drp_doc/dev-practices/practices.rst

 Development Workflow
 ====================

-Our development workflow is closely based on LSST: refer to `their documentation`_ for details.
+Our development workflow is closely based on LSST.
+Refer to `their documentation`_ for details.

 In particular, note the following: